Amrutha-Upasi/ismarol/README.md

 ## School Website Created by Using Drupal 8 (Site Building)
-1. Installed drupal 8.8.5
+1. Installed drupal 8.8.5.
-2. Installed admin Tool bar to use admin tool bar enabled the module
+2. Installed admin Tool bar to use administration menu.
-3. Installed conference lite theme  and added theme slogan and logo in the site settings
+3. Installed conference lite theme  and added theme slogan and logo in the site settings.
-4. To create banner slide show on the front page installed views slideshow module and enabled it
+4. To create banner slide show on the front page installed views slideshow module and enabled it.
 5. In the root folder create libraries folder--> name it (jquery.cycle) -->( add file)jquery.cycle.all (jquery plugin for slideshow)
 6. To create responsive slide show installed flexslider module and library and enabled it -->  To create responsive slideshow on the front page